New Mexico sheriff releases 'Rust' movie shooting investigation

-Nov 18 (Reuters) - A New Mexico sheriff's office on Friday released 551 pages of documents from his investigation into the fatal shooting of cinematographer Halyna Hutchins last year on the set of Western movie "Rust," as a state prosecutor decided whether to press criminal charges.
+Nov 18 (Reuters) - A New Mexico sheriff's office on Friday released documents from his investigation into the fatal shooting of cinematographer Halyna Hutchins last year on the set of Western movie "Rust," as a state prosecutor decided whether to press criminal charges.

-Among documents released by the Santa Fe County Sheriff's Office were accounts of interviews with witnesses, including star Alec Baldwin, and text messages and emails from crew and cast members sometimes detailing chaotic and acrimonious conditions on set prior to Hutchins' death on Oct.
+Among 551 pages published by the Santa Fe County Sheriff's Office were interviews with witnesses, including star Alec Baldwin, and text messages and emails from crew and cast members sometimes detailing chaotic and acrimonious conditions on set prior to Hutchins' death on Oct.
 21, 2021.

-Baldwin was handed the gun during a rehearsal at a ranch outside Santa Fe.
+Baldwin was handed the gun during a rehearsal.
 A live round hit her and movie director Joel Souza, who survived.

-Baldwin, the "30 Rock" and "Saturday Night Live" actor, has denied responsibility for Hutchins' death and said live rounds should never have been allowed onto the set of the low-budget movie.
+The "30 Rock" and "Saturday Night Live" actor has denied responsibility for Hutchins' death and said live rounds should never have been allowed onto the set.

 In police interviews and lawsuit filings, the film's armorer, first assistant director, prop supplier and prop master all denied culpability for the shooting.

-New Mexico's worker safety agency in April fined the film's production company the maximum amount possible for what it described as "willful" safety lapses leading to Hutchins' death.
+Among the documents was an FBI report that said five live bullets were found on a props trolley and in a bandolier and holster near the movie-set church where Hutchins died.

-An FBI report said five live bullets were found on a props trolley and in a bandolier and holster near the movie-set church where Hutchins was shot.
+The sheriff's office said it would release more files on the case by Dec.
+20.

-The Santa Fe County Sheriff's Office said it will release more files on the case by Dec.
-20. It was unclear when charges might be filed.
+Under a lawsuit settlement between Baldwin, the film's producers and the Hutchins family, "Rust" will resume filming outside New Mexico in January with the same principal actors and director and the late cinematographer's husband Matthew Hutchins serving as executive producer.

-(Reporting by Andrew Hay in Taos, New Mexico.
-Editing by Donna Bryson and Rosalba O'Brien)
+(Reporting by Andrew Hay in Taos, New Mexico; Editing by Donna Bryson, Rosalba O'Brien and Daniel Wallis)

 ((Andrew.Hay@thomsonreuters.com;))